 In addition to inaction at the policy level, there has been a lack of willingness at the national level to fully address the country’s infrastructure problems.
 Although most Americans are aware of the concerning state of our nation’s roads and bridges, the issue has taken a backseat.

-Additionally, bridge project operators, and especially those funding these operations, are often too concerned with short-term goals, rather than the entire lifecycle of the bridges being produced.
+Additionally, bridge project agencies, and especially those funding these operations, are often too concerned with short-term goals, rather than the entire lifecycle of the bridges being produced.
 This is true in terms of costs and in terms of the material being used to construct and repair bridges.

-The costs of constructing a new bridge are often justified, but funds are rarely set aside to address that bridges inevitable maintenance costs several years down the road.
+The costs of constructing a new bridge are often justified, but funds are rarely set aside to address that bridge's inevitable maintenance costs several years down the road.

 Changes must be made at the policy level, but the culture and general outlook of those who manage construction projects must change as well.
 Instead of focusing on quick wins, they must adopt a more long-term mentality, taking into consideration repair and rehabilitation stages that occur across the entire lifecycle.